freeNanum/biniboard/README.md

 This project is about the development of "biniboard", a breakout board.
 It serves as a breakout expansion board specifically designed for the **NodeMCU V3 Lolin board**.
 The primary purpose of biniboard is to provide an additional 5V power supply, complementing the 3.3V power already available on the Lolin board.

+The name 'bini' in 'biniboard' is derived from the nicknames of the developer's children, Subin and Seongbin.

 ## Related Arduino (.ino) File

 An example Arduino sketch (`.ino` file) related to the NodeMCU V3 Lolin board can be found at `example-source/NodeMCU-V3_Lolin/NodeMCU-V3_Lolin.ino`.
 This file demonstrates basic usage or functionality in conjunction with the biniboard.